 Sichterman was ranked among the top 300 overall prospects in the nation by Scout.com, which listed him as one of the top 20 guard prospects.
 Both Rivals.com and the 247Sports Composite rankings listed Sichterman as one of the top 25 players in Ohio.

 Sichterman only visited Nebraska, but had dozens of offers including Boston College, Illinois, Indiana, Maryland, Northwestern, Pittsburgh, Purdue, Rutgers and West Virginia to name a few.

 Matt was born on Feb.
 26, 1999, and is the son of Mark and Judy Sichterman.
 He is majoring in software engineering.
 Sichterman is one of three triplets, with his sister, Megan, a member of the Tennessee swimming team and his brother, Dan, on football scholarship at Iowa State.
-Sichterman earned spots on the Brook Berringer and Tom Osborne Citizenship Team in 2018 and 2019.
-He volunteered with Husker Heroes, the Nebraska Football Road Race and local hospital visits.
+Sichterman volunteered with Husker Heroes, the Nebraska Football Road Race and local hospital visits.